SteelCompendium/data-md-dse/Bestiary/Human Blackguard.md

   target: Self or one ally
   trigger: A creature targets the blackguard or an ally adjacent to the blackguard
     with an attack.
+  effects:
+  - name: Effect
     effect: 'The triggering attack’s damage is halved. '
 - name: Advance!
   type: Villain Action
   cost: 1 VP